Last Updated on May 25, 2023 by Sara Assem

 Unfortionatly, this method is it is unsafe because Phenol is volatile and can cause burns. the chloroform can faint us.
 So, it requires training and to prepare and handle chemicals.

-PraxiLabs provides the DNA extraction experiment virtual lab that based on the phenol chloroform extraction method … Subscribe and try it now
+PraxiLabs provides the DNA extraction experiment at our biology virtual lab that based on the phenol chloroform extraction method … Subscribe and try it now

 Proteinase K DNA Extraction